Diocese of Verdun: Restoration

 Until 1801 Verdun was, in the eyes of the Papacy, part of the ecclesiastical province of the Archbishop of Trier.
 On 29 November 1801, implementing the terms of the concordat of 1801 between the French Consulate, headed by First Consul Napoleon Bonaparte, and Pope Pius VII, the bishopric of Verdun (Meuse) and all the other dioceses were suppressed.
-This removed all the contaminations and novelties introduced by the Constitutiona Church.
+This removed all the contaminations and novelties introduced by the Constitutional Church.
 The pope then recreated the French ecclesiastical order, with the bull "Qui Christi Domini," respecting in most ways the changes introduced during the Revolution, including the reduction in the number of archdioceses and dioceses, and the re-drawing of diocesan boundaries.
-Verdun, however, was not restored, though other dioceses in the area became suffragans of the archdiocese of Besancon; the diocese of Trier lost its metropolitan status.
+Verdun, however, was not restored, though other dioceses in the area became suffragans of the archdiocese of Besançon; the diocese of Trier lost its metropolitan status.
 The territory of the former diocese of Verdun was added to the Diocese of Nancy.
 The seminarians from the former diocese of Verdun attended the Major Seminary in Nancy.